Cybersecurity Compliance - It Starts With The Framework!

 Why?
 Like most CPAs, this CPA deals with private financial information of clients, so it falls under GLBA.
 The CPA works for clients that accept credit cards and has access to their QuickBooks accounts (containing cardholder information), so the CPA must meet PCI DSS requirements.
 Most states waive state-sponsored breach laws if the company is GLBA compliant, so there are no additional requirements by the state.

 Why?
-This law offices deal with Protected Health Information (PHI) of clients (injury claims) so its falls under HIPAA.
+This law offices deal with Protected Health Information (PHI) for injury claims so its falls under HIPAA as a Business Associate.
 Since the office also performs real estate closings and is responsible for private financial information, it falls under both FACTA and GLBA.
 The office accepts payment by credit card so it falls under PCI DSS.
 This state waives its breach notification law if the law office is GLBA compliant, so there are no additional requirements by the state.

 PCI DSS Compliance for Level 3 and Level 4 Merchants